Atari v. Amusement World

-Atari Inc. v.
-Amusement World Inc., 547 F.Supp.
+Atari, Inc. v.
+Amusement World, Inc., 547 F. Supp.
 222 (D. Md.
 Nov.
 27, 1981) is a legal case in which the United States District Court for the District of Maryland held that Amusement World's arcade game Meteors did not violate Atari's copyright in their game Asteroids.

 Judge Joseph H. Young accepted that Atari had valid copyright protection in their game's symbols, movements, and sounds, but concluded that Amusement World's game did not infringe on any of these protected elements.
-Although Amusement World admitted that they appropriated Atari's idea, the court determined that this wasn't prohibited, because copyright only protects the specific expression of an idea, not the idea itself.
+Although Amusement World admitted that they appropriated Atari's idea, the court determined that this was not prohibited, because copyright only protects the specific expression of an idea, not the idea itself.

 This became one of the earliest legal rulings about copyright in video games, and one of the first cases to rule in favor of the defendant based on the idea-expression distinction that copyright does not protect broad ideas, only the unique expression an idea.

 Background

-Atari Inc. released Asteroids in October 1979, an arcade game where the player controls a spaceship traveling through rival spaceships and other space debris.
+Atari, Inc. released Asteroids in November 1979, an arcade game where the player controls a spaceship traveling through rival spaceships and other space debris.
 Asteroids was an immediate success upon release.
 It displaced Space Invaders by popularity in the United States and became Atari's best selling arcade game of all time, with over 70,000 units sold.
 Atari earned an estimated $150 million in sales from the game, and arcade operators earned a further $500 million from coin drops.

 Amusement World was a small company of five employees who mainly repaired coin-operated games.
 Company president Stephen Holniker played Asteroids and felt that he could produce a game to compete in the marketplace.
 Meteors became Amusement World's first game, which drew the attention of Atari by March 1981.
 Both games involved dodging and shooting space rocks, but a notable difference was that Meteors featured color graphics.
 Soon after, Atari filed suit and sought to enjoin Amusement World from manufacturing or distributing Meteors.